lawrennd/snippets/_ai/includes/diving-bell-butterfly.md

 Imagine doing all that thinking, but so little speaking, having all those thoughts and so little ability to communicate.

-The idea behind this talk is that we are all in that situation.
-While not as extreme as for Bauby, we all have somewhat of a locked in intelligence.}
+One challenge for the atomic human is that we are all in that situation.
+While not as extreme as for Bauby, when we compare ourselves to the machine, we all have a locked-in intelligence.}

+\addatomic{*Le Scaphandre et le paillon* (*The Diving Bell and the Butterfly*)}{10--12}
 \endif